Houstin0/project-Company_profile/README.md

 ## Features

 - **Company Overview**: View detailed information about NetWoods, including mission, vision, and services.
--**Contact**: Easily reach out to NetWoods for inquiries and service requests.
+- **Contact**: Easily reach out to NetWoods for inquiries and service requests.
 - **Services**: Explore the range of services offered by NetWoods, including internet connectivity and web development.

 ## Snippets